jaredly/jerd/Readme.md

 ## Status

-- working on getting a basic effects setup going
+- [x] working on getting a basic effects setup going
-- need to support self-recursive functions.
+- [x] need to support self-recursive functions.
 - then probably need to support `let`, b/c that's important
 - at some point, letrec
 - I also want to get type inference going
 - but generics are probably more important.
 - and modular implicits. (well kindof explicits? idk.)

+What am I trying to build?
+As my example project?
+A webserver? idk.
+Oh whats my react interop gonna look like?
+The type of react fns will definitely be required pure. so that's fine. ehm also do I actually want to try to build a go backend? i wonder what i would do with it.

+um
+like
+yeah what was I goung to build with this
+I wanted to do a proof of concept um of like what abilities in js would look like yeah that was basically it and then
+I guess I could try building an app or something like, hometowndb is getting most of my thoughts at the moment.

+I could always go navel-gazey and try self-hosting. would that even make sense?

 ## Some local type inference